NJSLA Practice Test

 The NJSLA exam is a test administered to all students in the state of New Jersey through various grades in elementary school, middle school, and high school.
 The subjects covered are:

-1. English and language arts
+1. English and Language Arts

 2. Mathematics